smithy-lang/smithy/designs/mixins.md

 }
 ```

-Adding a mixin to a structure or union shape causes the members and traits of
+Adding a mixin to a shape causes the members and traits of the other
-a shape to be copied into the shape.
+shape to be copied into the shape.
 Mixins can be added to a shape using
 `with` followed by any number of shape IDs.
 Each shape ID MUST target a
 shape marked with the `@mixin` trait.
-Structure shapes can only use structure
+Shapes can only use mixins that
-mixins, and union shapes can only use union mixins.
+are of the same shape type.

 ```
 structure GetCityInput with CityResourceInput {